The New Creation: A Theological Distinction Between Soul and Spirit

 The Mind of Christ: To "walk in the Spirit" (Galatians 5:16) is to align the soul's mind with the reality of the regenerated spirit (1 Corinthians 2:16, Romans 12:2).

-It is difficult to imagine that all people are spiritual, in light of scripture which says we were dead (we were walking around in body and with a soul) but something was dead, what?
+In light of scripture it is difficult to imagine that all people are spiritual, which says we were dead (we were walking around in body and with a soul) but something was dead, what?
 And if we were made alive, this implies a new birth of spirit?
-So we can not say there is no such thing as spiritual death?
-And that all people will live on spiritually? this makes no sense for Paul to use the word "made alive."
-We were dead but made alive.
-Therefore we are left with the conclusion that spiritually we are made alive and this new birth is the deciding factor of entering the kingdom of heaven or not.
+So how can we say all are spiritual, and there is no such thing as spiritual death and all people will live on spiritually in the afterlife?
+This makes no sense for Paul to use the phrase we were dead but made alive.
+Therefore we are left with the conclusion that spiritually we are made alive thus a "new creation" which implies it did not exist before.
+And this new birth is the deciding factor of entering the kingdom of heaven or not.
 And that the person not of the Spirit, but only body and soul will live on without God upon physical death.

-Paul actively teaches that spiritual people test, evaluate, and judge truth from error and there exists a spirit of error, or external spiritual forces of evil at work.
+Scripture actively teaches that spiritual people test, evaluate, and judge truth from error and there exists a spirit of error, or external spiritual forces of evil at work.
 Paul also writes in 1 Corinthians 11:31 that believers should judge themselves to ensure they are living in alignment with their heavenly identity.
-Ultimately, grace is sufficient by walking spiritually which frees the believer from the power of sin thus human scrutiny, shifting boasting and accountability entirely to God.
+Ultimately, grace is sufficient as we walk spiritually which frees the believer from the power of sin thus human scrutiny, and shifts boasting and accountability entirely to God.

 Eternal Destinies: The Two Domains